-See the Need help? section on the back cover of this publication or visit the Tax Department Web site (www.tax.ny.gov) for information on how to obtain New York State forms and how to get assistance when filing tax forms.
+See the Need help? section on the back cover of this publication or visit our Web site for information on how to obtain New York State forms and how to get assistance.
 For federal income tax information, access the Internal Revenue Service (IRS) Web site (www.irs.gov) or call 1 800 829-1040.